TSM540/final_project_daar/README.md

 -   **Purpose:** Implements algorithms for calculating closeness and betweenness centrality.
 -   **Closeness Centrality:**
-    -   Calculates the sum of edge weights to all other nodes.
+        - For nodes with many connections, approximates using top 20 closest connections.
+        - Scales distance proportionally to account for missing connections.
         - The closeness centrality is inversely proportional to the sum of these weights.
 -   **Betweenness Centrality:**
-    -   Calculates the number of shortest paths passing through a node.
+    - For large graphs, processes only top 30 most connected nodes.
+    - For nodes with many neighbors, limits processing to top 20 neighbors.
+    - Implements timeout control (2 seconds) to prevent excessive calculation time.
-    -   Uses Brandes' algorithm for efficient calculation.
+    - Uses Brandes' algorithm with optimizations for efficient calculation.
 -   **Functionality:**
     -   Provides functions to compute both closeness and betweenness centrality measures.
     -   Uses graph data structures from `graph.py`.